The Board of directors manages the Foundation and ensure that its assets are devoted to the meet the objectives of the Foundation.

 Prior to joining Carrard & Associés in 2007, Frédéric earned his law degree in 1996 from the universities of Lausanne and Berne.
 While working as a teaching and research assistant in the fields of contract and securities law he obtained his doctorate from the University of Lausanne in 2002.
 He completed his two-year attorney traineeship and worked as an associate for one additional year in a business law firm in Lausanne, before leaving for the U.S. to obtain an LL.M. degree from Columbia University.
 From 2004 to 2007 he worked in the M& A and securities departments of the law firm of Simpson Thacher & Bartlett LLP in New York (2004-2005) and London (2006-2007).

-Michelle Rossier received an M.D. from the University of Lausanne (Switzerland) and completed a MD thesis medical Department of Physiology of the University of Geneva.
+Dr Michelle Rossier received an M.D. from the University of Lausanne (Switzerland) and completed an MD doctorate in the Department of Physiology of the University of Geneva.
 After a postdoctoral research fellowship, she held an assistant research physiologist position at the Department of Physiology, University of California, San Francisco.
 She then returned to the Institute of Pharmacology at the University of Lausanne, where she became a « maître assistant ».
 From 1977 to 2006 she was Director of the clinical laboratories of Hematology, Clinical Chemistry and Microbiology at the Hospital of Morges, Switzerland.
 In 2001 she held the same position with Viollier Inc., one of the largest private clinical laboratories in Switzerland.
 She joined the HSeT core team in February 2006 to become a project coordinator for several HSeT projects.